Abla Kamel: Biography

-Originally from Nikla Al Inab in Beheira Governorate, Abla Kamel graduated from the Faculty of Arts Department of Libraries in 1984 and started her career in theater Vanguard.
+Kamel was born on 8 December 1963 Originally from Nikla Al Inab of Beheira Governorate.
+She graduated from the Faculty of Arts Department of Libraries in 1984 and started her career in theater Vanguard.
 She first participated in mono drama, heart health centers, then with Mohamed Sobhi.
 She married actor Ahmad Kamal, with whom she had two daughters.
-She later married actor Mahmoud El Gendy.
+She later married actor Mahmoud El Gendy but were later divorced.